All Episodes

 The plan agreed to by President Obama and Republican leaders last week could push up debt levels, increasing the likelihood of a negative outlook on the United States rating in the coming two years.

-Now, folks, again, it is very hard for me to see how maintaining the status quo could push up debt levels.
+Now, folks, again, it is very hard for me to see how maintaining the status quo can push up debt levels.

-There's all kinds like training from mine rescue workers.
+There's all kinds of like training for mine rescue workers.

 The spending keeps being added to this.